kirkebylab/LUMIN/README.md

 ## Installation
 Lumin has been tested on a MacBook Pro with M2 chip and Windows 11 Pro x64 with NVIDIA GPU.
 Separate installation guides are available for macOS and Windows operating systems.
 LUMIN requires a computer equipped with a GPU for efficient data processing.
-It is recommended to install LUMIN into a [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) environment, which can be used through Miniconda.
+It is recommended to install LUMIN into a [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) environment.
+This requires Miniconda or Anaconda to be installed.

-If Miniconda (or Anaconda) is not installed, one can do so by following the instructions on [Miniconda installation page](https://www.anaconda.com/docs/getting-started/miniconda/install).
+If not installed, one can do so by following the instructions on [Miniconda installation page](https://www.anaconda.com/docs/getting-started/miniconda/install).

 #### macOS